-The SAU 39 Data Governance team consists of the following positions: Superintendent, Assistant Superintendent, Business Administrator, Director of Buildings and Grounds, Director of Human Resources, Director of Student Services and the Director of Technology.
+The SAU 39 Data Governance team consists of the following positions: Superintendent, Assistant Superintendent, Business Administrator, Director of Buildings and Grounds, Director of Human Resources, Director of Student Services, Director of Technologyand the Director of Technology and one School Board member.
 Members of the Data Governance Team will act as data stewards for all data under their direction.
 The Director of Technology will act as the Information Security Officer (ISO), with assistance from members of the full Technology team.
 The Lead Network Administrator is the SAU's alternate ISO and will assume the responsibilities of the ISO when the ISO is not available.
 All members of the SAU administrative team will serve in an advisory capacity as needed.